 The curve of Sjøgata is part of the first city

 Most of the city centre of Tromsø follows a grid pattern.
 However, the Sjøgata street has a strange curve in the middle.
 This is because it follows the shoreline from 1794, the founding year of Tromsø.
-The houses on the lower side are wharf houses, originally built on stilts out into the Tromsø Sound.
+The houses on the lower side are wharf houses, originally built on stilts into the Tromsø Sound.
 On the upper side, there is a row of merchants’ houses with stately doors.
-200 year ago, this was the place to see at be seen in Tromsø.
+200 year ago, this was the place to see and be seen in Tromsø.
 Since then, the hustle and bustle has moved one street up.

 In the city fire of 1969, 29 houses burned

 Moving north along the Sjøgata, you suddenly see concrete taking over.
 In 1969, a giant fire ruined a compact area of wooden houses, and 29 of them burned.
 The reconstruction was lengthy and badly planned, so this area is nowhere to linger.
-Instead move back into the Main Street and take a step to the left (south) and look up the street Cora Sandels gate to Tromsø’s award-winning library.
+Instead move back into the Main Street and take a step to the left (south) and look up the street Cora Sandels gate (next to Burger King) to Tromsø’s award-winning library.
 This is a conversion of a the Fokus Cinema from 1970, turning massive concrete into light-weight transparency.
 Then turn and move north.

 The main square is a fire block

 Suddenly, it all opens.
 You can see down the main square, Stortorget, to the Fishery and Hunting memorial, and across the sound to the Arctic Cathedral.
 On your left, the merry jazz tunes from the minuscule kiosk Raketten (“The rocket”) invites to a hot dog or an al fresco beverage.
 The Catholic bishop’s residence behind is a lovely neo-classical house from 1830.
 Move up the square to the little church, the Pro-Cathedral of Our Lady, the world’s northernmost cathedral.
 The Catholic community dates back to 1860, and the church was opened in 1861.
 The church is often open.
 From here, you can see the space up and down, constituting a fire block.
 In 1969, this worked, as the houses on the northern side were spared from the devastating city fire.